-If you are already using an asset management system to store and manage all of your assets, you probably already have a basic organization system in place.
-Maybe your files are stored in projects and folders based on each of your organization’s productions, campaigns, or teams.
+If you are using a digital asset management system to store and organize all of your assets, then you already have a basic organization system in place.
+Despite this, your design team may still not be operating at its full potential, wasting valuable time hunting for files and juggling version control.

-But what happens when you need to find all of your team’s electronic press kits, which are stored in various projects?
-Or photos of one specific product, shot on different days for use in different campaigns?
-If projects and folders are all that you have, in a system like Google Drive for example, it can be challenging to make that work for all of your organizational needs.
+Here’s another example: What happens when you need to find your team’s electronic press kits stored in various projects?
+Or all photos of one specific product taken on different days for use in different campaigns?

-Depending on your specific workflow, some helpful ways to think about organizing your files might be:
+Depending on your specific workflow, here are some helpful ways to think about organizing your files.

 - The location where the photo or video was taken